 • Coffee and tea

-We offer generous child discounts of up to 90% depending on the child’s age.
-Children also collect EuroBonus points when they fly with SAS.
+SAS offers generous discounts on children’s tickets of up to 90% depending on the child’s age.
+Children also earn EuroBonus points when they fly with SAS.

-Children between 0-23 months enjoy a 90% discount on their ticket, when they travel on their parent’s lap.
-If the child travel on its own seat, the discount is up to 25%.
+Children between 0-23 months enjoy a 90 % discount on their ticket, when they travel on their parent’s lap.
+If the child has its own seat, the discount is up to 25 %.

-Children under 12 years of age have their own seat onboard and enjoy a 25% discount.
+Children below the age of 12 get their own seat and enjoy a 25 % discount.

 ENJOY AWARDS AND ADDITIONAL BENEFITS – JOIN EUROBONUS

-Why not make your travel even more easy, comfortable and profitable?
-EuroBonus is our premier loyalty and frequent flyer program.
-It is completely free and you accumulate points on your flights, hotel stays, car rentals and everyday purchases.
+Why not make your travel even more easy, comfortable and rewarding?
+EuroBonus is the premier SAS loyalty and frequent flyer program.
+It is completely free and you accumulate points when booking flights, hotels, car rentals and everyday purchases.

 Redeem your points at SAS and our many partners to get new flight tickets, upgrades, hotel stays and much more.